 The ship blasted off streaking through Krypton's red atmosphere into the blackness of space.
-As the planet it had left, heaved and tossed before finally giving out, tearing itself apart.
+As the planet it had left, heaved and tossed in its death throes, before finally giving out and tore itself apart.

 Everything was the same from the bell of the cash register to the voices greeting her, the sound that her footsteps made on the sidewalk.
 The same from one day to the next, day in day out.
 It was so familiar to Martha that it had been almost repetitive.
 Everyday life in the tiny rural town of Smallville was bound to be simple.
 But Martha never realised just how uneventful it was until recently.
 Her life was good, she loved her home, her town and most of all her husband.
 But sometimes she felt that something was missing.

 But she knew exactly what it was that was missing.
 Martha had wanted a child for a long time, but so far it didn't seem like one was on the cards for her.
 The Doctor's response was generally 'It will happen when it will happen, there's no forcing this' and the local priest's sentiment was 'If it is meant to be…'

 But all that didn't help Martha.